Waseem0912-coder/Introduction_to_Git/README.md

 5. Add a title and description for your PR and submit.

 If you encounter conflicts during the PR (which is expected given the Greek god choice), proceed to step 6.

+---
+### Wrapping Up the Git Tutorial: Resolving Conflicts and Advanced Commands

+---

 #### 6. Resolve Merge Conflicts: